michalporeba/sharing/sql-practices/README.md

 ## History

-2019-01-10 - Presented for Back-end Chapter in Vizolution
+2019-01-10 - Presented for Back-end Chapter at Vizolution